pragyaangaur/Matiks-Bot/README.md

 ```

 DOM order is reading order, so the tokens concatenate directly to `46+55`.
-Assembling by coordinates was tried first and silently produced `46+5` when one
+Assembling by coordinates was tried first and produced `46+5` when one
 element's box collapsed to zero width.
-Order is exact; geometry is not.

 Everything *else* on the page is ordinary text and is read normally — buttons,
 scores, the end screen, and the `<input placeholder="Enter answer">` box.